craftablescience/blog/content/posts/format_deep_dive_vtf.md

 - `format` is the same as in DDS, the format of the image data stored in the file.
 See [Appendix B](#appendix-b-supported-image-formats) for more information on supported format types.
 - `mipCount` is renamed from `mipMapCount` in DDS.
-- `thumbnailFormat`, `thumbnailWidth`, and `thumbnailHeight` are for the texture thumbnail.
+- `thumbnailFormat`, `thumbnailWidth`, and `thumbnailHeight` are for the VTF thumbnail.
 More on this later.

 Thumbnail data is stored immediately after the header, followed by the image data.

-A thumbnail is a low-resolution copy of the base image, which the engine uses in a couple places when it needs to know general information about the brightness of the texture.
+The thumbnail is a low-resolution copy of the base image, which the engine uses in a couple places when it needs to know general information about the brightness of the texture.
 It needs to know this information in 2D space, so using the reflectivity vector doesn't work.
-The thumbnail format should always be treated as DXT1 even if the format field is different, because there are a few official VTFs that have the wrong format in this field, and every VTF creation tool will create the thumbnail with the DXT1 format.
+The thumbnail format should always be treated as `DXT1` even if the format field is different, because there are a few official VTFs that have the wrong format in this field, and every VTF creation tool will create the thumbnail with the `DXT1` format.
 The size of the thumbnail is always observed to be 16x16.
 Custom sizes should work, but there's no need to go higher, or deviate from what Valve's official tooling produces.

 {{<figure src="fig_thumb.webp" alt="A diagram of the base image being used to create the thumbnail and the reflectivity vector." position="center" caption="The base image is used to calculate both the thumbnail and the reflectivity vector." captionPosition="center">}}